How to Hold a Baby

 Lying Position Hold

-To hold your baby in a lying position, cradle his head with one hand while resting his head against your chest.
-Use your other arm to support her neck while placing her head in the crook of your elbow.
-Support her bottom with your other hand.
-This position is great for making eye contact with your baby and smiling and talking to him, which can aid in his development and enhance his emotional security.
+This position is great for making eye contact with your baby and smiling and talking to them, which can aid in their development and enhance their emotional security.
 Interacting with your baby like this can also help with bonding.

 Upright Position Hold